altherlex/mini-bi/README.md

 <script data-gratipay-username="altherlex" src="//gttp.co/v1.js">

-Makeing reports and charts easy and fast in your rails application.
+Make your own reports and charts easy and fast in your rails application.

 ### Make your report/chart in 2 steps: